 • pollock

-The answer is yes, if you wish to make this or any fish curry recipe, you may freeze it in bags or an airtight container.
+The answer is yes.
+If you wish to make this or any fish curry recipe, you may freeze it in bags or an airtight container.

-Other fish recipes you may enjoy :
+🦑 Other fish or seafood recipes you may enjoy :

 - Creamy fish soup (chowder)